berli0z/instagram-telegram-repost/README.md

 # Instagram Telegram Repost
 A python script to backup an instagram page and keep it updated.

+## How it works
+After setting up the configuration, the first time you run the script on a single page it will download all its posts (expect videos) and then upload them to you channel.
+When you run it again on the same page, it will update the posts and only upload those.
+You can run the process in crontab.

 ## Installation
 1. Install requirements
 2. Edit the configuration file and rename it (see Configuration)